 This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
 Under this shelf registration process, the selling stockholder may, from time to time, sell the Shares offered by them described in this prospectus.
 We will not receive any proceeds from the sale by the selling stockholder of the Shares offered by them described in this prospectus.
-We will not receive any proceeds from the sale of the Shares pursuant to this prospectus, except with respect to amounts received by us upon exercise of the Unexercised Warrant Shares.
+We will not receive any proceeds from the sale of the Shares pursuant to this prospectus.